AdobeDocs/commerce-testing/src/pages/guide/integration/attributes/components-dir.md

 ---
-group: testing
-title: Component registration attribute
+title: Component registration attribute | Commerce Testing
+description:
 ---

+# Component registration attribute

 When your test design requires you to register fixture components and unregister them after the test execution, use the `ComponentsDir` attribute.
 It enables you to register all the components at a specified directory recursively.

 ## Format